-Our mission at Manifest Magic is to empower Black women to overcome barriers created by racial and gender bias through education, engagement, access, and advocacy.
+Our mission at Manifest Magic is to empower Black women civically, economically, socially, and healthfully to overcome barriers created by racial and gender bias through education, engagement, access, and advocacy.

 Together, we are better.

 Strength in numbers and power in unity.

 Keep covenant with the creation of safe spaces.

-Respect: Everyone deserves dignity and respect.
+Lead with grace.
+Everyone deserves dignity and respect.

 Personal and professional development are both never-ending journeys.